top of page

 What temperature do I set the iron to?

-I use 350 Degrees Celcius, A high heat for quick short applications.
-This is too high for some cheap plastic electrical components and you will find they just melt.
-Dial the temperature back as low as 200 Degrees C if needed.
+I use a high heat of 350 Degrees Celsius for quick short applications.
+However, it's important to note that this temperature may be too high for specific cheap plastic electrical components, causing them to melt.
+In such cases, dialling the temperature back to as low as 200 Degrees Celsius is recommended.

 The solder won't take to the wire or the component?

-Try using flux.
-Apply to the joint/component before applying the solder or buy solder with a flux core.
+Consider using flux to improve your soldering.
+You can apply it to the joint/component before soldering or opt for a solder with a flux core.

 Which solder?